• Skip to primary navigation

 Black olives should be pitted and chopped prior to adding to the batter.

 Green zucchini will need to be grated with the skin on prior to adding to the batter.
-If you have left over zucchini make this amazing zucchini dip or this zucchini and bulgur recipe.
+You can also make sweet vegan zucchini muffins.

-Tip: feel free to add some fresh chopped herbs, try a spoonful of chives
+Tip: I always recommend measuring when baking, never using cup measurements.This yields great results everytime.
+So grab yourself a good kitchen scale..
+Feel free to add some fresh chopped herbs, try a spoonful of chives

 a single muffin with green flecks on a white plate